cpplain/launch-school-core-curriculum/rb101/lesson_2/notes.md

 ### Dramatic Experience and Retaining Knowledge

-- The only way to retain information is to pay with time or get burned
+- The only way to retain information is to pay with time or get burned.
-- Better to pay with time
+- Better to pay with time.

 ### Naming Things

-- Don't save characters; choose descriptive variable and method names
+- Don't save characters; choose descriptive variable and method names.
-- Try to capture the intent of the variable in the name
+- Try to capture the intent of the variable in the name.
-- One small exception to descriptive variable names is for very small blocks of code
+- One small exception to descriptive variable names is for very small blocks of code.

 ### Naming Conventions

-- Use `snake_case` for everything, except use `CamelCase` for classes and `UPPERCASE` for constants
+- Use `snake_case` for everything, except use `CamelCase` for classes and `UPPERCASE` for constants.

 ### Mutating Constants

-- Although Ruby allows it, constants should not be mutated
+- Although Ruby allows it, constants should not be mutated.
-- Constants should be immutable
+- Constants should be immutable.

 ### Methods

-- Methods should do one thing and be limited in scope
+- Methods should do one thing and be limited in scope.
-- Length should be kept around 10 lines
+- Length should be kept around 10 lines.
-- Consider breaking methods of 15 lines or longer into multiple methods
+- Consider breaking methods of 15 lines or longer into multiple methods.
-- Methods should return a value **OR** perform side effects **NOT** both
+- Methods should return a value **OR** perform side effects **NOT** both.
-- The method name should reflect whether it has side effects or not
+- The method name should reflect whether it has side effects or not.

 ### Method Abstraction

-- Methods should be at the same level of abstraction
+- Methods should be at the same level of abstraction.
-- Using the method should not require thinking about its implementation
+- Using the method should not require thinking about its implementation.
-- Can a method be used without studying the implementation?
+- Always ask: Can a method be used without studying the implementation?

 ### Method Names

-- Names should reflect if a method mutates a value
+- Names should reflect if a method mutates a value.
-- Names should reflect if a method displays output
+- Names should reflect if a method displays output.
-- What a method does should be obvious from the name
+- What a method does should be obvious from the name.

 ### Miscellaneous Tips

-- Don't prematurely exit a program; it should likely have a single exit point
+- Don't prematurely exit a program; it should likely have a single exit point.
-- Know when to use `do/while` vs `while`
+- Know when to use `do/while` vs `while`.
-  - Works:
+- This works:

 ```ruby
 answer = ""